-(1633 Emden – 1686 Amsterdam) attributed; Landscape with Travelers on a Path, a work characteristic of the artist who studied under Jan Asselijn in Amsterdam around 1650–1655, and then traveled through France, Germany, and Italy until 1659.
-Frederik de Moucheron depicted, along with Italian landscapes, especially tree-rich landscapes with hunting parties and shepherds, whose figural compositions were often borrowed from such prominent artists as Adriaen van de Velde, Nicolaes Berchem, and Johannes Lingelbach.
-Oil, canvas on stretcher; with signature and indistinct date.
+(1633 Emden – 1686 Amsterdam) attributed; Landscape with Travelers on a Path, a work characteristic of an artist who studied under Jan Asselijn in Amsterdam around 1650–1655 and then traveled through France, Germany, and Italy until 1659.
+Alongside Italianate landscapes, Frederik de Moucheron particularly depicted tree-rich landscapes with hunting parties and shepherds, whose figural compositions were often borrowed from such significant artists as Adriaen van de Velde, Nicolaes Berchem, and Johannes Lingelbach.
+Oil on canvas on stretcher; signed and with an indistinct date.
 51.5 cm × 68.5 cm.
 In a frame.

 Josephus Augustus Knip